Matthew Gentry

 Hobbies

-Puzzles, riddles, escape rooms.
+Puzzles, riddles, escape rooms, word searches, YOU NAME IT.
 If there's a system with a hidden logic, I want to find it.

 Bucket List